Jennifer Tipton: Life and career

+In September 2008, she won a MacArthur Grant, for "pushing the visual boundaries of her art form with painterly lighting that evokes mood and sculpts movement in dance, drama, and oper".

 She has served as Professor (Adjunct) of Design at the Yale School of Drama since 1981.
 Tipton trained many lighting designers, including Donald Holder, Christopher Akerlind, Michael Chybowski, M.L.
 Geiger and Robert Wierzel.
-2006 Tony award winner Howell Binkley assisted her for many years.
+Since 2006, Tony Award winner Howell Binkley assisted her and they collaborated for many years.

 A 1991 biographical article in The New York Times stated: "There are perhaps a dozen lighting designers in the country who work steadily enough to support themselves by their art, and maybe half a dozen who are acclaimed and in demand.
 Among these is Jennifer Tipton, characterized most often for the impeccability of her taste and a certain precision and cerebral quality to her work -- which have earned her two Tony awards, among other prizes during her 25 years in the theater."

 In a New York Times article, Tipton stated: "I feel that light is like music.
 In some abstract, emotional, noncerebral, nonliterary way, it makes us feel, it makes us see, it makes us think, all without knowing exactly how and why."
 She talks about how probably 99.9% of the audience isn't even really aware of it.
 A lot of thought is put into the lighting of a show, dance, performance, etc. and almost no one really appreciates it.

 Tipton believes that the most important differences with designing lighting for dance and theater is that in dance, darkness is forbidden.
 You have to see dance to know what's going on but in theater, you just need to listen to it.

 Politico described Tipton as seeing light "as a potent, versatile, mysterious, art form".